juandevprojects/bugs/simple_imputer_warnings/README.md

 This folder contains the numerical_vars.csv file with 7 float64 columns and 900 rows

-When SimpleImputer method from [SciKitLearn library](https://scikit-learn.org/stable/modules/generated/sklearn.impute.SimpleImputer.html) is applied to this data: columns 0 and 1 was imputed normaly but from 2 to 6 raise the following warning.
+When SimpleImputer method from [SciKitLearn library](https://scikit-learn.org/stable/modules/generated/sklearn.impute.SimpleImputer.html) is applied to this data: columns 0 and 1 was imputed normally but from 2 to 6 raise the following warning.

 ``` python
 /python3.6/site-packages/numpy/core/fromnumeric.py:87: RuntimeWarning: invalid value encountered in reduce